 Model frequency

-These pupil projections are produced annually.
-However, they are based on ONS’s national population projections, which are produced once every two years.
+These projected pupil figures are produced annually.
+However, they are based on ONS’s national population projections, which are normally produced every two years.

 In the years where there are no new ONS projections then the pupil projections are technically an update of the previous year’s projection, with an added year of actual data, rather than a new projection in their own right.